Hikipeko/knowledge-garden/University/Winter 2023/EECS 475/3 Private-Key Encryption 475.md

 ##### Synchronized Mode

 The sender and the receiver keeps a mutual state, so it is a **stateful** encryption.
-Used when messages arrive n order and no messages are lost.
+Used when messages arrive in order and no messages are lost.

 ##### Unsynchronized Mode